 Just turn on the WiFi of your mobile devices (or laptops), scan through the list of available networks and connect to the right one (each pocket device has an unique identifier number).
 Next, enter the password and viola, you get fast-speed internet access everywhere you go in Taiwan.

 Now, let me explain why this 4G Portable Pocket Device is so good.
 Of course, I’ll also share the cons later to balance out the review.
 Here we go!

 What’s Good about Taiwan 4G Pocket WIFI?

 1. Easy and Fast to Collect from Taiwan Airport

 No wonder the online reviews were great (at 4.7 out of 5 as at time of writing).

 When I arrived at Taoyuan Airport (T1) and exited the immigration area, the Collection Counter was located on the same level and not very far away.
 Turn right and walk to the end of the small arrival hall and you’ll see a “Unite Traveler” counter.

 I was the second person in the queue and probably waited just one minute.
 When the staff attended to me, she gave me a quick explanation, asked me to fill up my credit card number on a small form and endorse the copy.
 And that was it.
 I got hold of the Taiwan 4G pocket device within two minutes.
 For info, that was at 10am in the morning of New Year’s eve.

 To be honest, I was a little slow in understanding some of the Chinese terms used by the staff during the explanation.
 Luckily, the staff could translate the terms to English, such as “Network Name”. :)

 TIP: Do note the operating time of pickup service.
 It’s indicated in the product listing under “Pickup & Return Information.”
-As at time of writing, the operating hours are from 5am to 1am (Taoyuan Airport).
-On Chinese New Year, the counter may have shorter operating hours.
+As at time of writing, the operating hours are from 4.30am to 11pm (Taoyuan Airport).